anna-kapanadze/anna-kapanadze/README.md

 ## Currently Reading
 - Why Machines Learn: The Elegant Math Behind Modern AI by Anil Ananthaswamy.
-- The Secret History by Donna Tartt.
-Dark Academia.
-Lit-Fic.
+- Crime and Punishment by Dostoevsky.

 ---